raajeshmenghwar/wazuh-soc-siem-solution/network-monitoring/suricata-ids-integration.md

 Developed by the **Open Information Security Foundation (OISF)**, it’s designed to process and analyze network traffic at high speeds using customizable **rulesets**.

+Why do we use the suricata with wazuh?
+Suricata vs others?

 iF you don't have rules and IDS or IPS is nothing more than a device.
 Step 1: Installing Suricata and Rules